StwayneXG/fl-simplified/README.md

 For further work:
 * If there is an agreement between client and server to use a specific model before connection or at the start.
 Best practice would be to share model parameters only, without the design as it is much safer and robust.
+* Primary testing of Client Registery, Client Selection, Client Clustering, Message Compressor, Model Co-versioning Registery ... can be done on reporsitories built upon this infrastructure.
+Read more about them in this research paper by Sin Kit Lo: https://arxiv.org/abs/2101.02373
 * The goal of Federated Learning is to prioritize data privacy by training the model over edge devices.
 But studies have shown, it is possible to extract the data a model was trained upon using the trained model.
 I plan to add homomorphic encryption at client side to further enhance data privacy.

 ## Instructions